Table of Contents:

 4. MEP

-• Retrofitting and renovations: By creating detailed 3D models of existing MEP layouts, MEP trades can easily identify areas for modifications, devising retrofitting projects that align seamlessly with the existing infrastructure.
+- Retrofitting and Renovations: Detailed 3D models help identify areas for modifications that align with existing infrastructure.

 5. Architecture

-3D laser scanning revolutionizes architecture, from crafting accurate site documentation to preserving history and reimagining design possibilities.
+3D laser scanning revolutionizes architecture through accurate site documentation and design possibilities:

 Explore BuildingPoint SouthEast's 3D Laser Scanning Services